-Space the slips 3 feet apart to allow room for the vines to expand.
+Space the slips 3 ft apart to allow room for the vines to expand.
 Sweet potatoes do best in a slightly acidic soil with a pH range of 6.0-6.5.
 Be careful with fertilization.
-Over-fertilized sweet potato plants produce just foliage.
+Overfertilized sweet potato plants produce just foliage.
 Base the fertilizer application on the results of a soil test.
-In the absence of a soil test, apply 5-10-10 fertilizer at 30 pounds per 1,000 square feet.
-Next, sidedress 4 pounds of 5-10-10 per 100 feet of row just before the vines cover the row.
+In the absence of a soil test, apply 5-10-10 fertilizer at 30 lb per 1,000 square feet.
+Next, sidedress 4 lb of 5-10-10 per 100 ft of row just before the vines cover the row.
 Water the plants thoroughly during the late evening or in the early morning to allow the leaves to dry off during the day.
-Sweet potatoes need at least 1 inch of water per week to grow well.
+Sweet potatoes need at least 1 in. of water per week to grow well.
 Watering is especially important during the transplant, establishment and root development period.

-Stop watering the sweet potatoes three to four weeks before harvest to prevent tubers from splitting.
+Stop watering the sweet potatoes 3 to 4 weeks before harvest to prevent tubers from splitting.
 Control weeds, especially before the plants cover the row.